webis-de/mturk-manager/README.md

 * Python 3.5+

 ## Installation
-**Note:** If you want to use a virtual environment like `virtualenv` switch to the virtual environmant before executing the following step(s)!
+**Note:** If you want to use a virtual environment like `virtualenv` switch to the virtual environment before executing the following step(s)!

 1. run `setup.sh`